Applications Being Accepted For Leadership Harnett - The Daily Record

 The cost to participate in Leadership Harnett is $400, which may be paid by a participant’s employer, but the program does offer scholarships to those who express a need.

-To learn more about Leadership Harnett and apply for admission in the class of 2018, go to www.leadershipharnett.com/ about.
-For more information, contact Brian Haney at bhaney@harnett. org or 910-893-7555.
+To learn more about Leadership Harnett and apply for admission in the Class of 2018, go to www.leadershipharnett.com/ about.
+For more information, contact Brian Haney at bhaney@harnett.org or 910893-7555.